 Fig. 12.
 Face verification performance on LFW by humans is almost perfect (99.20%) when people are shown the original images (red line).
-Showing a tighter cropped version of the images (blue line) drops their accuracy to 97.53%, due to the lack of available context.
-The green line shows that even with an inverse crop, i.e., when only the context is shown, humans still perform quite well, at 94.27%.
+Showing a tighter cropped version of the images (blue line) drops their accuracy to 97.53%, due to the lack of context available.
+The green line shows that even with an inverse crop, i.e., when only the context is shown, humans still perform amazingly well, at 94.27%.
 This highlights the strong context cues available on the LFW dataset.
+All of our methods mask out the background to avoid using this information.